-Partnerships and Endorsement
+Partnerships and Endorsements

 Recognition and endorsement of the benefits of chewing sugar-free gum